 Changes to Travel from 1st January 2021

-Please note travel to the EU, Switzerland, Norway, Iceland or Liechtenstein changed on 1st January 2021.
+Please note travel to the EU, Norway, Iceland and Liechtenstein changed on 1st January 2021.

-We know you may have some questions about travelling following Britain's exit from the EU, and below you will find some information which may help to answer any queries you may have.
-Alternatively, you can call one of our dedicated experts onfor further help and reassurance.
+You may have some questions about travelling following Britain's exit from the EU, and below you will find some information which may help to answer any queries you may have.
+Alternatively, you can call one of our dedicated experts on 01283 688 215 for further help and reassurance.